Intro & Bolded Text Reading Time: 2 minutes.

 Udemy has a great free course on how to create your first course.
 Whether you use Udemy as your platform or not is up to you.
 Publishing the course on your own website is a good idea as you have more control.
 But publishing on a site like Udemy is also smart as they have a massive marketplace and the technical aspects are easier.
 The key to remember is that marketplaces are competitive, and any existing users do not guarantee sales.

-Who to Know: Without a doubt, the person you want to learn from is Eben Pagan.
-His free content (get on his email list) is better than everyone else’s paid content, and his success speaks for itself.
+Who to Know: There are a lot of people teaching this, but my favorite human is Eben Pagan.
+His free content (get on his email list) is better than everyone else’s paid content, and his success speaks for itself — tens of millions of dollars in sales, dozens of courses, and a massive virtual organization.
 You want to learn from the best, and he is the best.
-Yes, that’s who I learned from.

 First of all, regardless of what business you pursue, I highly recommend that you have a blog or personal website.
 Why?
 So that you can begin to create a personal brand (see bonus below) and build an email list.